Be sure to read the descriptions for the academic area meetings below to see if you need to set-up a separate appointment with a department.

 Contact Paul Welch at email@example.com or 706.542.0096

 The College of Public Health will be offering a presentation on the degree programs within the field.
-We offer bachelor degrees in environmental health science or health promotion and minors in public health, health policy and management, global health or environmental health.
+We offer bachelor degrees in environmental health science or health promotion and minors in public health, disaster management, environmental health, global health, or health policy and management.
 With Environmental Health Science you can help to create a world where people are active and properly educated on how environmental issues affect humans.
 By examining these factors, we are able to further study cancer prevention, create safe drinking water, to promote growth and sustainability through smart land use, address climate change, and much more.
 EHS is a field that gets you directly involved in the health and sustainability of our world through research, education, and outreach.
 Health promotion is a prominent field for anyone interested in a health profession.
 This program focuses mainly on working with individuals and/or populations through prevention and education on healthy living.
-It covers many topics such as women’s health issues, community health needs, drug and alcohol abuse, sexuality education, and program development and evaluation, just to name a few.
-Our majors and minors will provide students with the tools necessary to continue on into programs such as medicine, nursing, physician’s assistant, dentistry, optometry, and pharmacy.
+It covers many topics such as chronic disease prevention, behavioral medicine, women’s health, community health needs, drug and alcohol abuse, sexuality education, and program development and evaluation, just to name a few.
+Our majors and minors will provide students with the tools necessary to continue on into programs such as medicine, nursing, physician’s assistant, occupational therapy, dentistry, optometry, and pharmacy.
 Come and see how you can be a part of the solution!